Relatability and Hope for the Worn-Out WFH Mom 💛

 Even if you tack on extra work sessions in the early morning, or late-night after the kids go to bed, or try to do catch-ups on the weekend, you might still not shake this 9-5 guilty feeling... unless you’re consciously aware that it’s there

-In fact, I’m here to tell you what I wish someone had told me ten years ago, when I started working for myself from home: you should expect your workday to look nothing like what you were used to in a more formal setting.
+In fact, I’m here to tell you what I wish someone had told me ten years ago, when I started working for myself from home: you should expect your workday to look nothing like what you were used to in a more formal office setting.
 (If I’d just known that earlier on it would have saved me a ton of anxiety and heartache!)

 I’m also here to tell you that there are some solutions, so read on!
-Also, bookmark this blog, and check out my Instagram, as I continue to share more solutions and insights to these exact mom-problems.
+Also, bookmark this blog, and check out my Instagram, as I continue to share more solutions and insights to these exact mom-challenges.

 Real-life tips I picked up after a decade working from home:

 1. Capture your ideas & solutions to problems

 Good ideas and flashes of inspiration for creative people and business owners do not show up on a timed schedule.
 They can (and will) pop up whenever.
 You will think that you’ll remember your great idea or expect it’ll come back to you later.
 It will not.
 Be prepared!